BOOK PUBLISHING FOR SELF PUBLISHERS

 Publicity

-For authors who want to take their marketing activity to the next level, we partner with Sherry Frazier at Frazier Public Relations for author publicity programs.
-Sherry creates custom publicity programs and marketing plans designed to bring nationwide attention to the author and book.
-She also works with the author to seek awards, greater distribution of the book, book reviews, endorsements, speaking engagements, press/book tours and national and local media campaigns.
+For authors who want to take their marketing activity to the next level, we partner with several public relations firms that can create custom publicity programs and marketing plans designed to bring nationwide attention to the author and book.
+These firms will also work with authors to seek awards, greater distribution of the book, book reviews, endorsements, speaking engagements, press/book tours and national and local media campaigns.
 Website, press kits and any copy needed to help "sell" the book are created as part of an overall author program.
 Please contact us for more information about publicity for your book.
-We will be happy to set up a telephone meeting between you and Sherry to discuss your goals.
-You can read more about Frazier Public Relations at www.FrazierPublicRelations.com

 eBooks